Baltic Pipe: History

 On 18 May 2009, the European Commission launched a call for proposals for grants in the framework of the European Energy Programme for Recovery.
 It proposed to allocate about €150 million for implementation of Skanled and Baltic Pipe projects.
 The European Commission provided €3.2 million for technical design of the pipeline.
-However, on 16 June 2009 Gaz-System suspended the implementation of the project due to the suspension of the Skanled project and a lack of natural gas demand in Poland.
-The project was reactivated by Poland in February 2010 after reviewing the project, to reduce its use of coal and eastern gas.
+However, on 16 June 2009 Gaz-System suspended the implementation of the project due to the suspension of the Skanled project and insufficient demand for natural gas in Poland.
+The project was reactivated by Poland in February 2010 after reviewal, to reduce its use of coal and eastern gas.

 The current project was initiated in 2016 when a new feasibility study was conducted.
 The project was included in the first list of projects of common interest by the European Commission in 2013, and the binding list on 18 November 2015.
 On 24 November 2017, it was included for the third time.
-In mid-2017, Energinet and Gaz-System launched the open season procedure.
+In mid-2017, Energinet and Gaz-System (each owning half of the project) launched the open season procedure.
 In January 2018, they signed 15-year capacity agreements with market participants.
 In 2018, public hearings took place in Denmark, Sweden, Germany and Poland.
 In July 2018, a €18.3 million subsidy was granted from the Connecting Europe Facility.
 In April 2019, €214.9 million funding was granted to the project by the European Commission.

+In 2018, Denmark and Poland ended 40 years of maritime border dispute when they signed an agreement concerning 3600 sqkm of Baltic Sea between Bornholm and Poland, with Denmark receiving 80% of the area.
+This paved the way for Baltic Pipe.

 Between 2018 and 2020, analytical, survey and design works were carried out in order to obtain the required permits for construction and operation of the Baltic offshore pipeline.
+Routes through Swedish and German waters were possible, and the Swedish route was chosen.

 In 2018, 48% of electricity produced in Poland came from hard coal, 29% from brown coal, 13% from renewable sources (mostly wind power) and 7% from natural gas.